 How to Make a Facebook Messenger Bot in 24 minutes Without Code

-Facebook Messenger bots continue to grow popularity since 2016.
+Facebook Messenger bots continue to grow popularity with Facebook users since 2016.

 Back then, almost every tech blog and podcast published headlines about Messenger bots being the future of business to customer communication and, they weren’t wrong.

 As a social media marketer or business owner, Messenger bots are something you can no longer ignore.
-They’ve become the standard of user communication because they’re frictionless and instantaneous.
+They’ve become the standard of user communication, and Facebook marketing because they’re frictionless and instantaneous.

 What is a Facebook Messenger bot?

-A Facebook Messenger bot is a chatbot that integrates directly within the Messenger platform and allows for direct communication with the shoppers as it might pertain to their orders, returns, FAQ, etc.
+A Facebook Messenger bot is a chatbot that integrates directly within the Messenger platform and Facebook app, and allows for direct communication with the shoppers as it might pertain to their orders, returns, FAQ, etc.

 Chatbots help automate the process of many customer service requests and functions on a chatting platform, such as Facebook Messenger.
-It allows customers to message rather than having to worry about waiting for a customer service representative to answer their call.
+It allows customers (instead of potential customers) with Facebook accounts to message rather than having to worry about waiting for a customer service representative to answer their call.

 Determine the theme and purpose of your Facebook Messenger bot